Weak yen yet to reach corporate Japan's bottom line

 Japanese shares .TOPX are trading at more than 13 times forecast earnings, versus 11.6 at the end of September.

-But warning signs come from firms like Honda, which booked an unrealized loss on currency derivatives of 54.5 billion yen ($598.5 million) in the fourth quarter, mostly in currency products.
+But warning signs come from firms like Honda (7267.T), which booked an unrealised loss on currency derivatives of 54.5 billion yen (375 million pounds) in the fourth quarter, mostly in currency products.

 Honda's chief financial officer Fumihiko Ike told reporters that the company hedged currency trades three month ahead, a common practice among Japanese exporters that means their fourth quarter sales were booked at yen levels near a record high.